nerzh/everscale-client-ruby/README.md

     # INPUT: ParamsOfGetSignatureData
     # abi: Value - Contract ABI used to decode.
     # message: String - Message BOC encoded in `base64`.
+    # signature_id: Number<Optional> - Signature ID to be used in unsigned data preparing when CapSignatureWithId capability is enabled

     # RESPONSE: ResultOfGetSignatureData
     # signature: String - Signature from the message in `hex`.
-    # hash: String - Hash to verify the signature in `base64`.
+    # unsigned: String - Data to verify the signature in `base64`.
 ```
 </details>